opensearch-project/alerting/README.md

 ### Advanced: Launching multi-node clusters locally

-Sometimes you need to launch a cluster with more than one Elasticsearch server process.
+Sometimes you need to launch a cluster with more than one Opensearch server process.

 You can do this by running `./gradlew :alerting:run -PnumNodes=<numberOfNodesYouWant>`